 The Norwegian food authorities are responsible for making sure that it is safe to eat seafood.
 Regulations are in place throughout the supply chain – from fjord to table.
 It is the authorities' responsibility to issue regulations that ensure safe seafood, and to make sure that the Norwegian Food Safety Authority (the FSA) monitors compliance in the industry.
 At the same time, fish farmers themselves have a responsibility to make sure that the seafood they produce is safe and of good quality.

 The Norwegian authorities' monitoring systems

-The Ministry of Trade, Industry and Fisheries, the Ministry of Health and Care Services and the Ministry of Agriculture and Food share the responsibility for Norway's food policies.
+The Norwegian Ministry of Agriculture and Food is responsible for Norwegian food policy together with the Norwegian Ministry of Health and Care Services and the Norwegian Ministry of Food and Fisheries.

 The Norwegian Food Safety Authority (the FSA) is the central regulatory authority for Norwegian seafood.
 The FSA also provides advice to the Ministry of Trade, Industry and Fisheries, the Ministry of Health and Care Services and the Ministry of Agriculture and Food.